 I am always happy to share what I know with you; from which are what I consider the best shops in Trivandrum and where to get good coffee and dosa in town, to the ‘must see’ sights and destinations of South India and beyond and how best reach them.

-I can travel with you on day trips and (commitments permitting) accompany you on longer tours, assuming you are agreeable to taking me as your guest.
+For a small daily fee, I can travel with you on day trips and (commitments permitting) accompany you on longer tours, assuming you are agreeable to taking me as your guest.

 read this Zen story….